 * Libyan navy opens fire as crude tanker approaches rebel-controlled port

-* Freezing weather threatens to curtail U.S. oil production
+* Severe cold weather threatens to curtail oil production in the United States

 By Jacob Gronholt-Pedersen

-Brent crude for February delivery had gained 54 cents to $107.27 by 0659 GMT, after settling lower in the previous five sessions, partly on expectations of rising Libyan exports.
+Brent crude for February delivery rose 48 cents to $107.21 at 0259 GMT, after having settled lower in the previous five sessions, partly on expectations of rising Libyan exports.

 The restart of the 340,000-barrel-per-day (bpd) El Sharara field will more than double Libyan crude production, which had fallen to 250,000 bpd from 1.4 million bpd in July.

-While expectations of more Libyan supply have helped push prices lower, an escalation of months-long civil unrest in the African country could put a floor under the market.
+While expectations of more Libyan supply have helped push prices lower, an escalation of months-long civil unrest in the African country could provide a floor under the market.